 Through education, we seek to reduce misunderstandings, eliminate discrimination and racism including the development of community cohesion by promoting mutual respect.
 We also explore children’s spiritual, moral, social and cultural development through a clear model which includes personal reflection and developing thinking skills via an enquiry model.

 The fundamentals of our curriculum is underpinned by the Leeds Locally Agreed Syllabus and also through close support from the resource available with membership of the NATRE (National Association of Teachers of Religious Education).

-We teach RE as specific and dedicated days – one per half-term – which enables all members of the school community to study an aspect of a specific religion in depth, in each Key Stage.
-Over time, pupils develop a deep understanding of each religion through their studies, through discussions with their peers and through the opportunities to meet and engage with a number of visitors into school, who are able to share their first-hand experience.
-We ensure the delivery of the subject is knowledge-based and enjoyable.
-We aim to enable children to feel a part of a wider community and to understand other cultures and beliefs in the world around them.
+We are proud to teach RE as specific and dedicated days which enable all members of the school community to study an aspect of a specific religion in depth as a collective school family.
+Over time, pupils develop a deep understanding of each religion through their studies.
+KS2 children engage in a further day of Religious Education through a visit to different places of worship – this consists of one additional day per year.
+We ensure the delivery of the subject is delivered in creative ways and ensure that the children feel a part of a community.

 Long Term Curriculum